 We have been strengthened too by significant growth in the number of women and minority students.
 During this past decade, more women and people of color have chosen to study law at Columbia than at any other time in the School's history.
 Currently, women comprise about 48 percent of our student body.
 Approximately 40 percent is of American Indian, Asian, African-American, or Hispanic background—one of the very largest minority student populations among America’s leading law schools.

 To be considered for the Juris Doctorate—a three-year, full-time program that begins only in the fall semester—at Columbia Law School, candidates must have earned by the time of matriculation a bachelor’s degree from a regionally accredited institution or its equivalent as determined by the Law School Admissions Council (LSAC).
 Candidates who have earned LL.M. degrees from institutions abroad may apply for first-year status.
 Additionally, per a new rule set by the American Bar Association, applicants who have earned an LL.M. degree from another ABA-accredited law school must also follow the application procedures for either Regular Admission or Early Decision.

-The Admissions process at the Law School is designed to identify and select a student body of diverse backgrounds and interest that shares a discernible commitment to excellence—individuals who have demonstrated unusual promise for distinguished performance at the Law School and, subsequently, for high service to the legal profession and community.
+The Admissions process at the Law School is designed to identify and select a student body of diverse backgrounds and interests that shares a discernible commitment to excellence—individuals who have demonstrated unusual promise for distinguished performance at the Law School and, subsequently, for high service to the legal profession and community.

 Taking into consideration the collective strength of a candidate’s application, we employ a holistic review process.
 We truly believe in the value of thoroughly reviewing each candidate on an individual basis and do not compare candidates when determining admissibility.
 This approach gives each candidate the opportunity to illustrate through the application his or her admissibility and in many instances, demonstrate strength beyond numbers.